radiomicsgroup/liver-SALSA/README.md

 This is the code repository of the liver tumor automatic detection and segmentation tool by Raquel Perez-Lopez and colleagues from the Vall d'Hebron Institute of Oncology (VHIO), Barcelona, Spain.

+Paper currently under review!

+To know more about our group, visit us at https://radiomicsgroup.github.io

 **🚧 WORK IN PROGRESS 🚧**